The N Smith Charitable Settlement

 Overview

-The N Smith Charitable Settlement was established on 2 November 1978 following the death of Nora Smith in 1992.
-The settlement operates as a grant-making trust throughout England and Wales, using its investment income to support a broad range of charitable activities.
-With total income of £143,759 and expenditure of £156,048 in the year ending April 2024, the charity has been rebuilding its grant-making activities in recent years.
+The N Smith Charitable Settlement was established on 2 November 1978.
+Following the death of Nora Smith in 1992, the settlement operates as a grant-making trust throughout England and Wales, using its investment income to support a broad range of charitable activities.
+In recent financial years, the charity has reported total income of approximately £144,000 and expenditure of approximately £156,000, rebuilding its grant-making activities.
 Governed by four trustees who serve without remuneration, the settlement makes grants generally for small amounts for one year or, in some cases, over several years.
 The charity focuses exclusively on supporting UK-registered charities and does not maintain trading subsidiaries or a public website.

 Funding Priorities